-So, your girlfriends just boasted about their new locks and you felt a little bit of envy?
-Or maybe your hair genetics are not that great, and you need for ways to boost your look?
+So, your girlfriends just boasted about their new locks, and you felt a little bit of envy?
+Or maybe your hair genetics are not that great, and you need ways to boost your look?
 If so, the hair extensions topic might have crossed your radar already.

 Anyhow, the two types of extensions that are the easiest to apply are clip in and flip in.

-If you decide on either of those two, the good news that there is absolutely no need for setting up appointments at the salon and spending time there.
-Once you get a hang on locks, consider switching to a more permanent solution.
+If you decide on either of those two, the good news is that there is absolutely no need to set up appointments at the salon and spend time there.
+Once you get a hang of locks, consider switching to a more permanent solution.

-Tape-in, micro ring, fusion, and other extensions type are a bit harder to put in and it is advised that a professional does it.
+Tape-in, micro ring, fusion, and other extension types are a bit harder to put in, and a professional is advised to do it.
 You could maybe do it yourself, but only if you have a lot of experience!
 Make sure you know exactly what you’re doing and have all the right tools.

-The most popular, volume-boosting method.
+The most popular volume-boosting method.
 Why?
 Mostly because these extensions are easy to apply and are not permanent.
 You can put them in and take them out whenever you want to.
-That means no glue, no tapes, and absolutely no damage to your hair.
+That means no glue, tapes, or damage to your hair.
 Clip-in hair comes in wefts and is attached with clips.
-So, you don’t need any extra tools to put it in.
+So you don’t need any extra tools to put it in.

 First Timer Users: Applying Clip-in Hair Extensions

 - To get started, section off your hair and clip it up.
 The horizontal line should go from the middle of one ear to the other.
-Start off with a weft that has three clips.
+Start with a weft that has three clips.
 You will usually have two of these in the set.
 When you press the clips, they snap open and close.
-They will have a very tight grip on your hair so you don’t have to worry about the hair falling out.
-Take the weft and put the clips right into the hairline that you’ve parted and snap them shut.
+They will have a very tight grip on your hair, so you don’t have to worry about it falling out.
+Take the weft put the clips right into the hairline that you’ve parted, and snap them shut.